 - Pre emergent herbicides.

-- Turf fungicide resistance chart.
+- Turf fungicide resistance.

-- Turf insecticide resistance Chart.
+- Turf insecticide resistance.

-- Weed ID chart and
+- Weed ID.

 Herbicide Mode of Action Groups.